projecttacoma/fqm-testify/README.md

 ### Adding Test Cases

 After starting up the app, begin by uploading a FHIR Measure Bundle JSON file from your local machine.
 The measurement period start and end pickers will update to reflect the `effectivePeriod` of the Measure resource in the uploaded bundle.
-There are two methods for adding test Patients to the server: in-app Patient creation and Patient Bundle import.
+There are two methods for adding test Patients to the test case: in-app Patient creation and Patient Bundle import.

 #### Creating a Test Patient